 Recovery from opioid addiction is a tough road.
 It’s even more difficult for those experiencing chronic or acute pain.
 This includes those recovering from an accident or injury, as well as those with a condition such as fibromyalgia, nerve damage, cancer, or other illnesses.

 Enterhealth understands that these patients with these kinds of issues face added difficulties in recovery as a result of their pain.
-However, there are methods that can help reduce real and perceived pain without resorting to opioid pain medication.
+However, there are methods that can help reduce real and perceived pain without resorting to opioids.
 Some of these bring actual, physical relief to pain, while others address the affects pain has on mental health.

 Some alternative options for pain management include: